-- Open the 4.3.toggle_the_joystick.ino file under the path of 3in1-kit\learning_project\4.3. toggle_the_joystick. - Or copy this code into Arduino IDE.
+- Open the 4.3.toggle_the_joystick.ino file under the path of 3in1-kit\basic_project\4.3. toggle_the_joystick. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 Open the serial monitor after the code has been uploaded successfully to see the x,y,z values of the joystick.